mtmanning93/Reach_reports/README.md

 ### Cloudinary Deployment
 -------------------------
-I used cloudinary in the project to store all media files, its a really easy set up.
+I used Cloudinary in the project to store all media files, it's a really easy setup.
 To do so follow these steps:

 **1. Navigate to the Cloudinary website and register or login.**